 Directions

-- Prepare the muffin tin: Grease a standard muffin tin or line it with muffin liners.
+- Grease a muffin tin or line with paper liners.

-- Mix dry ingredients together: In a large bowl, whisk the flour, sugar, baking powder, baking soda, and salt until well combined.
+- Mix dry ingredients: flour, sugar, baking powder, baking soda and salt in a big bowl.

-- Fold in strawberries and rhubarb: Carefully add the chopped strawberries and diced rhubarb to the wet mixture, then gently fold it into the dry ingredients until just combined.
-Be careful not to overmix.
+- Fold in the strawberries and rhubarb to the wet mix, then gently stir into the dry mix just untill combined.
+Dont overmix or muffins go tough.

-- Bake: Place the muffin tin in the oven and bake for about 20-25 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for about 20–25 minutes or untill a toothpick comes out clean.

-- Cool and serve: Allow the muffins to cool in the pan for a few minutes before transferring them to a wire rack to cool completely.
-Enjoy warm or at room temperature!
+- Let muffins cool for a few minutes in the pan, then move them to a rack to cool completely.
+Eat warm or at room temperature.

 Baking Tips and Advice

-- Storing muffins for freshness: Keep them in an airtight container at room temperature for up to three days or refrigerate for longer shelf life.
+- Store in an airtight container at room temp for upto three days or in the fridge for longer.

 Variations of Strawberry Rhubarb Muffins